ajaypro/Daily-Learnings/android/flow.md

 ## Structured Concurrency:
  * Flow internally uses coroutines to produces and collect values, so scope a coroutineScope is required to launch flow so it is structured so that we can always cancel the scopes in our UI such as viewmodel or activity or fragment.
 Flow cannot work in standalone.
+ * coroutines live for a limited amount of time.
+This time is connected to the CoroutineScope you start your coroutines in.
+ * When you cancel the scope, you also release any running coroutines.
+The same rules apply to Kotlin Flow as well.
+When you cancel the scope, you also dispose of the Flow.
+You don’t have to free up memory manually!

 ## Concurrency:
 * Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
 It doesn't necessarily mean they'll ever both be running at the same instant.
 For example, multitasking on a single-core machine.